-The first step would be to produce an asset register, which can be done through a series of interviews with asset owners.
-The ‘asset owner’ is an individual or entity that has responsibility for controlling the production, development, maintenance, use and security of an information asset.
+The first step is to produce an asset register, which can be done through interviews with asset owners.
+The ‘asset owner’ is the individual or entity responsible for controlling the production, development, maintenance, use and security of an information asset.

-Note: In the new standard, ISO 27001:2013, there is a stronger emphasis on the role of the ‘risk owner’, which pushes up the responsibility for the risks to a higher level within the organisation.
-However, since the approach we are following is an asset-based methodology, the asset owner would be the logical point to start in order to compile an asset register.
+Although ISO 27001:2013 places strong emphasis on the role of the ‘risk owner’, which pushes risk responsibility to a higher level within the organisation, the asset owner is the logical starting point when compiling an asset register.

-Once the asset register has been compiled, the next step is to identify any potential threats and vulnerabilities that could pose risks to those assets.
-A vulnerability / weakness of an asset or control can be defined as one that can be exploited by one or more threats.
+Once the asset register has been produced, the next step is to identify any potential threats and vulnerabilities that could pose risks to those assets.
+A vulnerability is a weakness that can be exploited by one or more threats.

-Once the threats and vulnerabilities have been identified, then an analysis of the risks should be undertaken, to establish the impact level of the risks.
-The impact value needs to take into consideration how the Confidentiality, Integrity and Availability of data can be affected by each of the risks.
+Once threats and vulnerabilities have been identified, the risks should be analysed to establish their impact level.
+This needs to consider how the confidentiality, integrity and availability of data can be affected by each risk.

-It should also consider the business, legal, contractual and regulatory implications of risks, including the cost of the replacement of the asset, the potential loss of income, fines and reputational damage.
+It should also consider the business, legal, contractual and regulatory implications of risks, including the cost of replacing the asset, the potential loss of income, fines and reputational damage.

-ISO 27005 presents a structured, systematic and rigorous process of analysing risks, and for creating the risk treatment plan, and includes a list of known threats and vulnerabilities that can be used for establishing the risks your information assets are exposed to.
+ISO 27005 offers a structured, systematic and rigorous process for analysing risks and creating the risk treatment plan, and includes a list of known threats and vulnerabilities that can be used to establish the risks your information assets are exposed to.